Jaguar I-Pace range, battery & charging

 The Jaguar I-Pace has an impressive official range, but real-world range isn't much better than you'll see in its rivals

-The Jaguar I-Pace was designed from the ground up to be an electric car, packing a whopping 90kWh battery that makes the all-electric SUV capable of very nearly 300 miles on a single charge.
+The Jaguar I-Pace was designed from the ground up to be an electric car, packing a whopping 90kWh battery that makes the all-electric SUV capable of very nearly 300 miles on a single charge, according to official figures at least.
 However, our experience in the real world suggests you're more likely to get closer to 220 miles.
 That number is a little bit disappointing given the official figures, but is similar to rivals like the Audi e-tron and Mercedes EQC.

 Jaguar I-Pace range